okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/revoke-tokens/revokeatrt/index.md

 title: Revoke an access token or a refresh token
 ---

 The token revocation endpoint can revoke either access or refresh tokens.
-Revoking an access token doesn't revoke the associated refresh token, though revoking a refresh token does revoke the associated access token.
+Revoking an access token doesn't revoke the associated refresh token.
+However, revoking a refresh token does revoke the associated access token.

 ### Revoke only the access token

-Revoking only the access token effectively forces the use of the refresh token to retrieve a new access token.
+Revoking only the access token effectively forces the client to use the refresh token in a request to retrieve a new access token.
 This could be useful if, for example, you have changed a user's data, and you want this information to be reflected in a new access token.

 **Request Example**